UPDATED JUNE 9, 2023

 Cutting off the dead and overgrown branches makes the rest of the tree stronger.

-- It makes your message clearer and more compelling
+- Have a clearer and more compelling message

 1. Cut the extraneous details

 When you add too much irrelevant and unnecessary detail to your copy, it’s easy to go off on tangents and lose sight of your message.
 The trick is to find and remove them when you edit your piece.

 Cutting them out will streamline your copy and strengthen your message.

 Remove anything that doesn’t: